 Dryer Vent Cleaning Determining Factors

-The frequency of dryer usage impacts the production, and accumulation of lint, the substance responsible for clogging your dryer vent.
+The frequency of dryer usage impacts the production and accumulation of lint, the substance responsible for clogging your dryer vent.
 Other factors affecting how often the vent needs to be cleaned include:

 - Pets.
 Pet hair clings to every item in your home, including clothing, bedding, and towels.
 Even if you don’t launder pet bedding on a regular basis, there is enough residual hair in the rest of your laundry to make an impact.

 - Location.
 The distance from your laundry room to the outdoor vent is a crucial factor, as are the number of turns the vent hose takes to get there.
+The longer the dryer hose is to the outside vent, the easier it is to get it clogged with lint and debris.

 - Purchasing habits.
-New clothes produce more lint, than old.
+New clothes produce more lint than old.
 In homes with children who frequently outgrow their clothing, lint production may be higher.

 Keeping these factors in mind, annual cleaning is recommended for moderate usage, while heavy use may require a semi-annual dryer vent cleaning.

-Obvious signs your dryer vent needs to be cleaned, include:
+Obvious signs your dryer vent needs to be cleaned include:

 - Things are heating up.
 A dryer that is hot to the touch, or clothes that feel unusually hot when you go to remove them, are warning signs you shouldn’t ignore.